Table of Contents

 Molds reproduce by forming tiny spores that are not visible to the naked eye.
 Mold spores are very hardy and can survive under conditions in which mold cannot grow, such as in dry and harsh environments.
 These spores travel through outdoor and indoor air.
 When the mold spores land on a surface where moisture is present, mold can then start to grow.

 Outdoors, molds play a role in the decomposition of organic matter such as dead trees, compost, and leaves.
 They are most common in damp, dark areas or areas of decomposing plant life.
 Indoors, mold is often found in basements or shower stalls.
-Indoor mold has the potential to cause health problems and can destroy surfaces and objects where it grows.
+Indoor mold in residential areas has the potential to cause health problems and can destroy surfaces and objects where it grows.
 Continue Reading